carladevv/carladevv/README.md

 - 🎮 I have 3 years of in-studio gamedev experience designing and developing educational games for web, mobile and VR.
 - ❌ I have worked in Unity development but I have no desire to return to it.
 I am free.
-- 🎨 I was an illustrator and 3D artist before I was a programmer, which brings artistic creativity into my work.
+- 🎨 I was an illustrator and 3D artist before I was a programmer, so I have a creative eye.
-- ♾️ I have an interest in accessibility, I enjoy creating accessibility tools to help others and myself.
+- ♾️ I enjoy creating accessibility tools to help others and myself.
 - ➗ I am (very!) slowly trying to work through a mathematics degree at UNED.
 - 🍉 Free Palestine!